 Configuring email destinations

 Before your connections can successfully send data to a destination, your Tanium as a Service instance must be configured.
-Contact your TAM with the destination URL or IP and service port to submit a request.
+Contact Tanium Support with the destination URL or IP and service port to submit a request.

 For more information, see Tanium as a Service Deployment Guide: Proxy access.